atomic-penguin/chef-fundamentals/slides/just-enough-ruby-for-chef/01_slide.md

 * Learn where Ruby is installed
 * Understand basic Ruby data types
-* Understand some of the common Ruby objects used in Chef
 * Familiarity with the ways Chef uses Ruby for DSLs

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

-# What is Ruby?

-Ruby is an object oriented programming language.

-The most common implementation is MRI, Matz Ruby Interpreter, named after the language's inventor.

-This section does not comprehensively cover Ruby.
-It will familiarize you with the syntax and idioms used by Chef.

 # How does Chef Use Ruby?